Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Theoretical Analysis

+This implies that a small~$r$ or~$p$ may cause the model to learn nothing from the knowledge-dense dataset, even if its capacity is sufficient to learn the entire dataset.

-Arranging the terms in~\eqref{eq:transition-M}, we can also obtain the critical value in the mixing ratio $r$: \paragraph{Threshold Frequency for a Single Fact.} For each fact in the first domain, its overall probability of being sampled is $rp$ in the data mixture.
+Arranging the terms in~\eqref{eq:transition-M}, we can also obtain the critical value in the mixing ratio $r$:

+\paragraph{Threshold Frequency for a Single Fact.} For each fact in the first domain, its overall probability of being sampled is $rp$ in the data mixture.
 Again, arranging the terms in~\eqref{eq:transition-r}, we obtain that for a single fact to be learned by the model, its frequency of appearing in the pre-training corpus should be larger than a threshold frequency $\fthres$, which scales with the model size following a power law: